abalabokhin/NWNForBG/README.md

 Description:
 ------------

 The mod repeats, with some minor modifications, the plot of Neverwinter Nights game.
 Once Gorion's Ward reaches the experience of 1350000 XP, he/she can start Neverwinter Nights.
-At this moment, a messenger from Neverwinter will approach you in any of Athkatla's Districts and ask for help.
+At this moment, a messenger from Neverwinter will approach him/her in any of the Athkatla's Districts and ask for help.

 Compatibility
 -------------